ShepherdDev/checkin-map/README.md

   - Need - Number of spots that still need to be filled.
   - Have - Number of spots that have been filled.
   - Active - "true" if check-in is active for this group, "false" otherwise.
+  - DistinctPersonIds - Array of Id numbers for the people that are checked-in to this position or area.
+Use the `PersonById` filter to load the entire person object.
   - Group - The Group object for this item.

 We also mentioned the body text of the button.
 Any text that is rendered out